Index Universal Life Insurance (IUL)

 Taken Against The Cash Value

-6. Your Heirs Are Guaranteed A Death Benefit
+6. Your Beneficiaries Are Guaranteed A Death Benefit

-I would like to present to you the life long tale of 2 brothers.
-I will be using Bob and Jim again, they are 30 yrs old twins.
+Allow us to present to you an impressive illustration that will make you understand the power of having a tax free retirement.
+We will call it “The life long tale of 2 brothers”.
+I will be using Bob and Jim again, they are 65 years old twins.
 Each of them saved $7200 for their retirement each year.
 Each of them saved money for 30yrs.
 Bob saved money in a 401K (qualified account) while Jim saved in an IUL.

-Jim with his IUL will get the $580,000 tax free.
-He will get the retirement money out as a loan at 0% interest.
+Jim with his IUL will get the $580,000 tax-free.
+He will get his yearly retirement money out as a loan at 0% interest.

-Let’s say that both Bob and Jim will need $40k / year for their retirement.
+Let’s say that both Bob and Jim will need $40k / year to live comfortably in their retirement.

 1st year get 60k get 40k (loan at0%)